pureprofile/android-sdk-pureprofile/README.md

 3. Pureprofile SDK dependencies
 4. Import Pureprofile SDK classes
 5. Add permissions to AndroidManifest.xml
+6. Add landscape mode support in AndroidManifest.xml
-6. Use Login API to obtain a login token to initialise the SDK
+7. Use Login API to obtain a login token to initialise the SDK
-7. Call Pureprofile SDK initialisation function in onCreate() of your Activity to activate SDK
+8. Call Pureprofile SDK initialisation function in onCreate() of your Activity to activate SDK
-8. Implement ```PaymentListener``` in your sdk activity to process payments received from surveys.
+9. Implement ```PaymentListener``` in your sdk activity to process payments received from surveys.

 > Requirements: Pureprofile Android SDK works with Android 21 (5.0) and above.